pulumi/azure-deployment-environments/README.md

 The Pulumi team provides a sample image to get you started, which you can see in the [Runner-Image](https://github.com/pulumi/azure-deployment-environments/tree/main/Runner-Image) folder.
 This image is publicly available at Pulumi's Docker Hub as [`pulumi/azure-deployment-environments`](https://hub.docker.com/repository/docker/pulumi/azure-deployment-environments), so you can use it directly from your ADE environment defitions.

 You can also use it as a base image or as a starting point to create your own custom image.
+You can use [our Pulumi program](https://github.com/pulumi/azure-deployment-environments/tree/main/Provisioning/custom-image) or [a GitHub workflow](https://github.com/pulumi/azure-deployment-environments/blob/main/.github/workflows/build-and-push-image.yml) to push the image to your own Azure Container Registry instance.

 ### Environments